eiko03/python-datagroup/README.md

 ### How to use

-- copy all necessary data files in directory
+- copy dataset with **Sample** folder in root directory
-- if Virtual env is not installed run `pip install virtualenv`
+- If virtual env is not installed run `pip install virtualenv`
 - Activate virtualenv by `source env/bin/activate`
 - Install requirements `pip install -r requirements.txt`
 - Run `python solve.py`